Skip to content

 CREATE_INDEX=true

-If the bam file has been already compressed to cram file, one should perform the following command before the above command:
+If the BAM file has been already compressed into a CRAM file, one should run the following _before_ the above:

 samtools view -b -o file.bam -T GENOME_REFERENCE file.cram

-The GENOME_REFERENCE should be the one used for compressing the bam file.
-2. Then convert the sam file into fastq
+The GENOME_REFERENCE should be the one used for compressing the BAM file.

 picard SamToFastq